tparker-usgs/mirrorGina/docs/README.rst

 ----------------
 New data are processed by decending orbit number.
 Within each orbit, granules are processed in chronological order.

+To maximize throughput, multiple files are downloaded concurently.
+This can make it look like files are downloaded out of order as the download of larger files takes longer to complete.

 ================
 Mattermost Usage
 ================